MeAlam1/BlueLib/CONTRIBUTING.md

 ```

 - **General Guidelines**:
-    - Always ensure that comments are clear, concise, and provide sufficient information to understand the code.
+    - Always ensure that comments are clear, concise, and provide enough information to understand the code.
     - When referencing variables or constants, use `{@code}` to wrap them within the comment.
     - Use `{@link}` to refer to classes, methods, or any other Java elements where appropriate.
     - Key Methods: In class-level comments, list out key methods provided by the class, which can help users quickly understand the main functionalities.